gateauyahourt/keveun-cv-robot/readme.md

 - Training utilizes MPS (Metal Performance Shaders) if available on Apple Silicon, falling back to CPU otherwise
 - The fine-tuned model and tokenizer are automatically saved to the `fine_tuned_model/` directory
 - Training progress and results are saved in the `results/` directory
+- If you want to see the training logs, run `tensorboard --logdir results/logs` after/during training